onzfonz/comp227/src/content/6/en/part6a.md

 ```

 The state is now an Array.
-*NEW_NOTE*-type actions cause a new note to be added to the state with the [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) method.
+*NEW_NOTE*-type actions cause a new task to be added to the state with the [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) method.

 The application seems to be working, but the reducer we have declared is bad.
 It breaks the [basic assumption](https://redux.js.org/tutorials/essentials/part-1-overview-concepts#reducers) of Redux reducer